Build with ES modules

 Working with assets

 By default, the API's assets are pulled from the ArcGIS CDN at runtime and there is no need for additional configuration.
 One advantage of using the CDN is the APIs CSS styles will not need to be bundled on-disk with your local build.
-The assets include styles, images, fonts and localization files.
+The assets include styles, images, web workers, wasm and localization files.
 This behavior is based on the default setting for config.assetsPath.

 Managing assets locally

 If you need to manage the API's assets locally, copy them into your project from /node_modules/@arcgis/core/assets, and then set config.assetsPath to ensure the asset paths are resolved correctly.
 A simple way to accomplish this is to configure an npm script that runs during your build process.
-For example, use npm to install ncp and configure a script in package.json to copy the folder.
+For example, on a Mac terminal or on Windows you could use cpx2.

 package.json